caloni/journal/journal.md

 "Flow graph"

-E lá vão mais inúmeros recortes das inúmeras leituas que faço desse livro.
+E lá vão mais inúmeros recortes das inúmeras leituras que faço desse livro.
 Talvez escreva um dia uma tese a respeito.

 "We have seen that experience depends on the way we invest psychic energy -- on the structure of attention.
 This, in turn, is related to goals and intentions.
 These processes are connected to each other by the self, or the dynamic mental representation we have of the entire system of our goals.
 These are the pieces that must be maneuvered if we wish to improve things.